etopian/alpine-drupal/README.md

 chown -R 100:101 /data/sites/etopian.com/htdocs
 ```

-### Say you want to run a multiple WP sites on a VPS with Docker
+### Say you want to run a multiple Drupal sites on a VPS with Docker

 ```bash